oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_1.md

 Answer:
 ```

-### Now use nano to edit numbers.txt by adding "eleven" and "twelve"
+## Now use nano to edit numbers.txt by adding "eleven" and "twelve" to the bottom of the text file

 ## Question 10b:  Now do you notice a difference between using  `head` and  `tail` on `numbers.txt` ? what's the difference?